klequis/klequis.io/site/content/blog/ubuntu-vm-virtualbox/index.md

 ## All Done?
 Not Quite.

-You now have a Ubuntu Virtual Machine but need to install VirtualBox 'Guest Additions' which will add crutial features to the VM.
-The most noticable of these is that the virtual machine will display full-screen instead of the small box you have seen so far.
+You now have a Ubuntu Virtual Machine but need to install VirtualBox 'Guest Additions' which will add crucial features to the VM.
+The most noticeable of these is that the virtual machine will display full-screen instead of the small box you have seen so far.

 ![all done](media/all-done.png)